cdupui/reservation-alerts/README.md

 By default, Run as Account Service Principal will get `Contributor` permission but we only need `Reader` permission.

-These Powershell commands will remove `Contributor` permissionand set `Reader` permission:
+These Powershell commands will remove `Contributor` and set `Reader` permissions:
 ```console
 Remove-AzRoleAssignment -PrincipalId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx" -RoleDefinition "Contributor"